ddbiasio/Data-Collection-Pipeline/README.md

 ## Task 5
 In my main program (after loading and searching for recipes) I loop through each page to get the recipe URLs.
 Then for each URL I load the recipe page to extract the details.
 As each recipe dictionary is created I update a dictionary (all_recipes) with each new recipe.
 The final dictionary is them written to data.json in a folder ./raw_data/{search} where {search} is the search string used to find the recipes

-I discovered that UUIDs are not serializable so created a custome JSONDecoder for the cls parameter to provide a serializable version of the UUID
+I discovered that UUIDs are not serializable so created a custom JSONDecoder for the cls parameter to provide a serializable version of the UUID

 ## Task 6
 Each recipe card has a single image.
 When building the recipe dictionary I get the image URL from the recipe details and use urllib.request.urlretrieve to extract the image and save to ./raw_data/{search}/images, naming it with the recipe ID e.g. chicken-pasta-bake.jpg so this can be linked to a recipe at a later stage